tscomm99/purple-team-workshop-2025-01/intro_and_setup.md

 - As a second alternative you can also use https://yopad.eu to transfer the commands between your computer and the lab VMs

 ### Access Splunk
-- Open the link to Splunk and log in, the details can be found on the table info page
+- Open the link to Splunk and log in using the information provided by the workshop team
 - Splunk can be used by all participants concurrently

-### Access Workshop Documentation
-- Open the link to the [workshop repository](https://github.com/tscomm99/purple-team-workshop-2025-01)
-- Log in if you are not already
-- You will be using the material in the repo throughout the workshop so please keep it open

-### Access Workshop Google Share
-- Open the link to [Google Drive](https://drive.google.com/drive/folders/1buR-qCIkuns5KoQstblG_4lHHnHhCTZn?usp=sharing)
-- Log in if you are not already
-- Navigate to the sub folder of your table
 - You will be using the material in the drive throughout the workshop so please keep it open

 ### Detailed Intro from each Workshop Track